flutter/plugins/packages/local_auth/local_auth/README.md

 #### Android theme

-You need to update the `LaunchTheme` parent style with a valid `Theme.AppCompat` theme to be compatible with **Android version 8 and below**, otherwise the app crashes for those versions.
+Your `LaunchTheme`'s parent must be a valid `Theme.AppCompat` theme to prevent crashes on Android 8 and below.
 For example, use `Theme.AppCompat.DayNight` to enable light/dark modes for the biometric dialog.
-To do that go to `android/app/src/main/res/values/styles.xml` and look for the style with name `LaunchTheme` (Notice that `LaunchTheme` must be referenced in the `AndroidManifest.xml` file to apply the changes made in `styles.xml`).
+To do that go to `android/app/src/main/res/values/styles.xml` and look for the style with name `LaunchTheme`.
 Then change the parent for that style as follows:

 ```xml
 ...